$\mathsf{G^2Retro}$ as a Two-Step Graph Generative Models for Retrosynthesis Prediction: Results

-Retrosynthesis of the product in Figure~\ref{fig:example2} involves a C-C bond forming reaction between C:9 and C:10 (Figure~\ref{fig:example2:product}).
+Retrosynthesis of the product in Figure~3b involves a C-C bond forming reaction between C9 and C10 (Figure~\textbf{3ba}).
 The disconnection of the carbon-carbon bond between the two aromatic rings, a heteroaromatic thiophene and a benzene ring in this case, represents the most obvious disconnection in the molecule.
-In this case, the top-1 reaction (Figure~\ref{fig:example2:top1}) predicted by \ours for this transformation is a Suzuki coupling~\cite{Miyaura1995}, a common metal-mediated coupling between a boronic acid reactant and a corresponding aryl halide.
-This common transformation is the same reaction observed in the ground truth (Figure~\ref{fig:example2:gt}).
-Interestingly, \ours also identifies additional permutations of this Suzuki reaction through changing the nature of the aryl halide (Figure~\ref{fig:example2:top9} and ~\ref{fig:example2:top10}).
-Traditionally, aryl chlorides (Figure~\ref{fig:example2:top9}) are less reactive than aryl bromides or iodides (Figure~\ref{fig:example2:top1} and~\ref{fig:example2:top10}) for coupling reactions and in the past were considered unreactive in these reactions.
+In this case, the top-1 reaction (Figure~\textbf{3bc}) predicted by \ours for this transformation is a Suzuki coupling~\cite{Miyaura1995}, a common metal-mediated coupling between a boronic acid reactant and a corresponding aryl halide.
+This common transformation is the same reaction observed in the ground truth (Figure~\textbf{3bb}).
+Interestingly, \ours also identifies additional permutations of this Suzuki reaction through changing the nature of the aryl halide (Figure~\textbf{3bk} and \textbf{3bl}).
+Traditionally, aryl chlorides (Figure~\textbf{3bk}) are less reactive than aryl bromides or iodides (Figure~\textbf{3bc} and \textbf{3bl}) for coupling reactions and in the past were considered unreactive in these reactions.
 Newer methods~\cite{LeBlond_2001} using specially designed ligands, however, have made the use of such chlorides possible.
-The other difference observed in the predicted Suzuki couplings is the use of a boronic ester (Figure~\ref{fig:example2:top5}) versus a boronic acid (Figure~\ref{fig:example2:top1}).
-Both boronic acids and boronic esters are common reagents for these transformations, with many being readily available from commercials sources. \ours also predicts that an esterification reaction at the C:4 carboxylic acid would also work to produce the desired compound (Figure~\ref{fig:example2:top2}).
+The other difference observed in the predicted Suzuki couplings is the use of a boronic ester (Figure~\textbf{3bg}) versus a boronic acid (Figure~\textbf{3bc}).
+Both boronic acids and boronic esters are common reagents for these transformations, with many being readily available from commercial sources. \ours also predicts that an esterification reaction at the C4 carboxylic acid would also work to produce the desired molecule (Figure~\textbf{3bd}).
 While this is potentially not as synthetically useful for building the molecule, it is a reasonable transformation.
 Most impressively, \ours also predicts other coupling reactions~\cite{Yin2006} for the biaryl coupling reaction.
-These other methods include an Ullmann-type coupling~\cite{FANTA1974} (Figure~\ref{fig:example2:top3} and~\ref{fig:example2:top7}), a Stille coupling~\cite{Stille1986} (Figure~\ref{fig:example2:top4}), and a Kumada coupling~\cite{Tamao1972,LeBlond_2001} (Figure~\ref{fig:example2:top8}).
+These other methods include an Ullmann-type coupling~\cite{FANTA1974} (Figure~\textbf{3be} and \textbf{3bi}) a Stille coupling~\cite{Stille1986} (Figure~\textbf{3bf}), and a Kumada coupling~\cite{Tamao1972,LeBlond_2001} (Figure~\textbf{3bj}).
 This versatility predicted in the top-10 reactions may be of synthetic value for substrates if specific coupling methods fail or if the functionality necessary for one type of coupling reaction is not able to be easily prepared.